 Getting started

-To create a Lifemap data visualization, you will have to follow these steps:
+To create a Lifemap data visualization, you must follow these steps:

 1. Import Lifemap